Ultimate Guide to Visiting the Bahamas Swimming Pigs in 2026

 When I first visited the unassuming swimming pigs of Exuma in 2007, they were hardly the paparazzi-magnets they are now.
 Back then, a few small boats might motor up to shore each day in the hopes of catching the water-loving piglets on the beach.
-In the ensuing years, their popularity has skyrocketed and the pig population has grown, too.*
+In the ensuing years, their popularity has skyrocketed and the pig population has grown, too.
+(There are also a few chickens!)

-Stay in Staniel Cay
+1. Staniel Cay

 From there, you can rent a small boat or hire a local guide to whisk you over to Pig Beach.
 From Staniel Cay Yacht Club, it’s only about 10 minutes to the pigs.